Drug Development Award Program

-Resources: Generally expected (but not absolutely required) to use resources at URSMD (only), including Alan Smrcka's HTS cost-center and other cores/cost centers as appropriate
+- Resources: Generally expected (but not absolutely required) to use resources at URMC/SMD (only), including the HTS cost-center and other cores/cost centers as appropriate.

-Budget: $4-8,000.
-Budget expected to support studies conducted at URSMD only
+- Budget: Up to $10,000.
+Budget expected to support studies conducted at URMC/SMD only.

 Lead Finding Studies

-Objective: To support more advanced studies, including: early phase medicinal chemistry; initial structure-activity-relationship (SAR) analysis of early chemical hits; target/compound validation; ADME and pharmacokinetic (PK) studies of candidate molecules in preparation for animal studies
+- Objective: To support more advanced studies, including: early phase medicinal chemistry; initial structure-activity-relationship (SAR) analysis of early chemical leads; target/compound validation; ADME and pharmacokinetic (PK) studies of candidate molecules in preparation for animal studies; or actual animal studies.

-Resources: Generally expected (but not absolutely required) to use resources of the Moulder Center, in combination with studies at UR.
+- Resources: Generally expected (but not absolutely required) to use an external drug development service, in combination with studies at URMC.

-Budget: Up to $25,000.
-Budget will be used to support studies at URSMD only (Moulder support will be provided at no-cost, based on project needs and recommendations of Moulder Center leadership)
+- Budget: Up to $50,000.
+Budget will be used to support studies based on project needs and recommendations of Drug Discovery Steering Committee.